CryptoJym/fcra-compliance-researcher/README.md

 Architecture
 - Orchestration: lightweight Typer CLI; ready to plug into CrewAI/AutoGen if needed.
 - Retrieval: local vector store with FAISS or in-memory fallback for offline/dev.
+ - Retrieval: local vector store with FAISS or in-memory fallback for offline/dev; optional JSONL doc-store for reindex/maintenance.
 - LLM: calls are optional and disabled by default for tests; can use self-hosted OpenAI-compatible models.
 - State: SQLite DB for run logs and metrics; JSON queue for task scheduling.
 - Dashboard: FastAPI + Jinja template for recent runs.